People at the Centre

 ccd.coordinator@ubc.ca

-Ayshe is responsible for all day-to-day aspects of the Centre, including calling parents, running studies, and coordinating all of the research assistants.
-If you are ever in doubt of who to contact, contact Ayshe!
+Stephanie is responsible for all day-to-day aspects of the Centre, including calling parents, running studies, and coordinating all of the research assistants.
+If you are ever in doubt of who to contact, contact Stephanie!

 Email: ccd.coordinator@ubc.ca